ssokolow/rust-cli-boilerplate/README.md

         cargo install just
         just install-deps

-        # ...and now  manually make sure the following tools are installed:
+        # ...and now manually install the following optional tools:
-        #  - sstrip (optional, from ELFkickers)
+        #  - sstrip (from ELFkickers)
-        #  - kcov (optional, version 31 or higher with --verify support)
+        #  - kcov (version 31 or higher with --verify support)

 * **Other distros:**